getCUJO/QoOID/draft-ietf-ippm-qoo.md

 ## Background on Quality Attenuation {#background}
 Quality Attenuation is defined in the Broadband Forum standard Quality of Experience Delivered (QED) {{TR-452.1}} and characterizes network quality based on measurements of latency distributions and packet loss probabilities.

-Using latency distributions to measure network quality has been proposed by various researchers and practitioners (e.g., {{Kelly}}, {{RFC6049}}, and {{RFC8239}}).
+Using latency distributions to measure network quality has been proposed by various researchers and practitioners (e.g., {{Kelly}}, {{!RFC6049}}, and {{RFC8239}}).
 Quality Attenuation uses a latency distribution as the basis for an Improper Random Variable (IRV).
-The cumulative distribution function of the IRV captures the likelihood that a packet "completes" within any given time, e.g., that it is received by the receiver when one-way latency is assessed.
+The cumulative distribution function of the IRV captures the likelihood that a packet "completes" within any given time, e.g., that it is received at the destination when one-way latency is assessed.
 The IRV incorporates packet loss by treating lost packets as infinite (or too late to be of use, i.e., not arriving within an application‑specific time threshold) latency, similar to the One-Way Loss Metric for IP Performance Metrics (IPPM) {{RFC7680}}, which defines packet loss as packets that fail to arrive within a specified time threshold.
 The "intangible mass" of the IRV represents the probability that a packet never completes within any useful time (i.e., is lost or arrives too late).